AmirTJ/EECS-3311/README.md

  > refactoring used in data base and some user interfaces

  > Design issues solved such as not using a builder design using refactoring

+ > meke the system to be end-2-end
+ ### User stories

+ >finsih delete, add, remove all, show all information and borrow statu of the book.

+ >finish show bunssines hour and policy of the library

+ >finish the searh book and borrow book.